-Less is sometimes more, I recommend a streamlined and effective regime, where every product and ingredient has a place and purpose.
-Knowing where all your products fit into your routine can be difficult to distinguish, below are some suggestions for the ideal daily, weekly and monthly skincare rituals to achieve ongoing results and a most radiant glow.
+Less is sometimes more, and I always recommend a streamlined and effective regime where every product and ingredient has a place and purpose.
+Knowing where all your products fit into your routine can be difficult to distinguish, so below are some suggestions for the ideal daily, weekly and monthly skincare rituals to achieve ongoing results and a most radiant glow.

 Double cleansing each evening ensures a thorough clean.
-I like to start with a gentle oil or milk formulation to remove traces of makeup and SPF, following with a cleanser containing acids or enzymes to deep-clean the pores.
+I like to start with a gentle oil or milk formulation to remove traces of makeup and SPF, followed by a cleanser containing acids or enzymes to deep-clean the pores.

 Hydrate, inside and out

 Hydrate the skin topically with an antioxidant serum followed by a moisturiser to nourish and lock in hydration allowing for plump, supple skin.
 It’s essential to drink plenty of water and aim for at least 8 glasses of water a day, especially if (like me) you love a morning coffee.
 I like to mix up my water intake by adding slices of lemon, cucumber, collagen powders and teas.

 We know that sun damage is the leading cause of premature ageing, so using a broad spectrum SPF of at least 30 every morning is the best way we can protect ourselves from harmful UV rays and prevent fine lines, wrinkles, uneven texture, pigmentation and dark spots.

 As we get older, the rate at which our skin cells renew themselves slows down so it’s important to incorporate regular exfoliation into your routine two to three times a week to speed up this process and gently slough away dead skin cells.
 I love to use a combination of chemical and physical exfoliation but never use them together.